-The Keurig K55 is one of the most popular choices for someone who is buying a Keurig for the first time.
-It gives you the basic Keurig features at a very reasonable price and it works with a wide range of K-Cups from different brands, so you can enjoy many drinks from coffee, tea, hot chocolate and more.
+The Keurig K-Classic (K55) is one of the most popular choice for someone who is buying a Keurig for the first time.
+It gives you the basic Keurig features at a very reasonable price and it works with a wide range of K-Cups from different brands, so you can enjoy many beverages from coffee, tea, hot chocolate and more.

 - 48 oz water reservoir with water filter.

 - Choose from 3 cup sizes: 6, 8 or 10 oz.

 - Button controls, with a button dedicated for each cup size.

 - Light indicators show you heating process, add water alert, descaling alert and auto-off.

 - Removable drip tray allows you to fit a larger cup size under coffee spout.